hyperledger/fabric/docs/source/peer-chaincode-devmode.rst

     peer chaincode invoke -n mycc -c '{"Args":["invoke","a","b","10"]}' -o 127.0.0.1:7050 -C ch2

 The above invoke the chaincode over the two channels.

+Finally, query the chaincode on the two channels.

 ::